mehulagg/gitlab/doc/development/appsec/index.md

 Development guides that are specific to the stages that work on Application Security features are listed here.

-If you are looking for how to use those features, that documentation can be found [here](../../user/application_security/index.md).
+Please go to [Application Security](../../user/application_security/index.md) if you are looking for documentation on how to use those features.

 ## Namespaces